 Book a tour in Quito

 Quito is a vibrant city, and booking a tour will ease communication barriers and avoid the hassles of planning and logistics in this big city in South America.
-Book ahead of your tour in Quito, visit the Middle of the World Monument, the historic center and more, here.
+Book ahead of your tour in Quito, and visit the Middle of the World Monument, the historic center, and more, here.

 Transportation in the city

 Once you arrive in Quito, you can easily see the old part of town, a fine example of Spanish colonial architecture.
 The best way of getting there, as well as the fastest one, would be taking a taxi.
 Of course, you need to be ready to bargain, offer at least 1/3 of the price you are asked for and try to get a taxi from your hotel or the main malls or shopping centers in the city.
 Ask the taxi driver to take you to “la Plaza grande.”

 Once you arrive at the main square, “Plaza grande,” in the middle of the downtown area, you can easily stroll along the streets and get immersed in all its colonial charm.

 Here are some of the pictures I have gathered during my other visits there that I hope to inspire you when it comes to planning your next trip:

 To enjoy the vibrant nightlife in my city, visit one of the lovely, cozy restaurants, pubs, or cafés in the Mariscal area.
 This is the meeting point for tourists and locals, the place where we all meet at night for a nice cup of coffee, enjoy live music, play some billiards, and dance.